top of page

 April thru May: Wednesday to Sunday 10-5

 Stop number twenty-four is Hood Crest Winery and Distillers.
-They are family owned and operated and maybe if your lucky you can catch some live music here as well.
-I really enjoyed the Hood Crest Distillers Apple Brandy.
-The Old Joe Blade 100% Corn Straight Bourbon was awesome.
-If you want to try a good wine I would suggest the Nebbiolo.
+They are family-owned and operated, and maybe if you're lucky, you can catch some live music here as well.
+I enjoyed the Hood Crest Distillers Apple Brandy.
+The Old Joe Blade 100% Corn Straight Bourbon was incredible.
+If you want to try a good wine, I suggest the Nebbiolo.

 541-716-0140